andrewmkhoury/notes/presentation-techniques/README.md

 ## Charts
 * Keep the charts very simple
-* Don't use 3d chart just to make it look cool, it can distort the data
+* Don't use 3d charts just to make it look cool, it can distort the data
-* Be careful not to overstate by distorting the chart
+* Be careful not to overstate information by distorting the chart
 * Book on making better graphs and charts: https://www.amazon.com/Visual-Display-Quantitative-Information/dp/1930824130